Jumping-Quail/demo-repository/README.md

 # Demo Repository - AI-Powered Code Analysis

-This repository has been enhanced with comprehensive AI-powered analysis using both Mistral AI and OpenAI, with comparative analysis capabilities.
+This repository has been enhanced with comprehensive AI-powered analysis using Mistral AI, OpenAI, and OpenHands, with comparative analysis capabilities.

 ## 🤖 AI Analysis Overview